onincodes/onin/README.md

 ###  About

-I'm a creative professional who discovered a love for coding.
-Currently, I'm a self-taught iOS developer, focusing on SwiftUI.
-Having successfully launched three apps on the App Store, I demonstrate my commitment to mastering iOS development.
+I am a creative professional who found a passion for coding.
+Now, I am a self-taught iOS developer with three successful apps published on the App Store.
+With my creative background, you can expect an app that is both well-crafted and imaginative.

-Now, as an independent iOS developer contractor, I'm eagerly accepting new clients and projects.
+Operating as an independent iOS developer contractor, I eagerly welcome new clients and projects, ready to infuse creativity into every development endeavor.

 ### Skills